ionorg/ion-avp/examples/save-to-webm/README.md

 ## Instructions

 ### Start avp server
-Run `go run examples/save-to-webm/server/main.go`.
+Run `go run examples/save-to-webm/server/main.go -c examples/save-to-webm/server/config.toml`.
 This will start an avp instance that will process media tracks.

 ### Start avp client
 Run `go run examples/save-to-webm/client/main.go $SESSION_ID`.
 This will initiate a webrtc transport from avp to sfu for the given session.
 Tracks will start being relayed.
 When prompted, enter a track id to create a `WebmSaver` element which will start writing the track data to disk.